redmond2742/GTSS-Signal-Builder/replit.md

-✓ Enhanced detector modal validation: hides phase dropdown when signal has no phases configured ✓ Fixed all TypeScript LSP diagnostics in visual phase editor (agency coordinate fields, schema field names) ✓ Application now displays professional warning messages when prerequisites are missing
+✓ Enhanced detector modal validation: hides phase dropdown when signal has no phases configured ✓ Fixed all TypeScript LSP diagnostics in visual phase editor (agency coordinate fields, schema field names) ✓ Application now displays professional warning messages when prerequisites are missing ✓ **COMPACT LAYOUT OPTIMIZATION**: Reduced font sizes from sm to xs throughout application ✓ Minimized padding and spacing on all forms, buttons, and input fields for government efficiency ✓ Tightened vertical rhythm with smaller line heights and reduced button heights (h-7 instead of default) ✓ Optimized sidebar width from 64 to 56 units and reduced icon sizes for compact workflow ✓ Compressed table cells with py-1.5 px-2 spacing and xs text for maximum data density ✓ Updated all button icons from w-4 h-4 to w-3 h-3 for consistent compact design

 ## Previous Major Schema Changes (February 1, 2025)
 ✓ **MAJOR SCHEMA MIGRATION COMPLETED**: Updated all data models to match exact CSV export requirements